 The process also impacts a state exchange’s bottom line.
 Most marketplaces charge insurers a percentage of insurance premiums billed in the marketplace to pay for their operations.
 By failing to collect payment upon enrollment, the odds of an enrollee not actually having an effectuated enrollment increase.
 Which decreases the revenue generated by the state exchange.

 Consolidated billing should be implemented within the enrollment platform so the platform presents the enrollee with payment options immediately after plan selection.
-The enrollee can make a binder payment and the billing provider can send that information to carrier.
-The process is easier for the enrollee and for the insurer.
+The enrollee can make a binder payment and the billing provider can send that information to the carrier.
+The process is easier for the enrollee and the insurer.

 2. Better Customer Experience